SURGroup/UQpy/docs/source/dimension_reduction/grassmann/manifold_projections.rst

 SVD Projection
 ~~~~~~~~~~~~~~~~~~~~~~

-The :class:`.SvdProjection` class is used to project each data point of a given dataset onto a Grassmann manifold using
+The :class:`.SVDProjection` class is used to project each data point of a given dataset onto a Grassmann manifold using
 the Singular Value Decomposition (SVD).
 The SVD factorizes a matrix :math:`\mathbf{X}\in \mathbb{R}^{n \times m}` into
 three matrices: